Written By Anna-Marie Watson

 It was the first time this event had been held on the African continent with nearly 4,500 athletes travelling from over 90 countries to take part.
 The separate ladies and mens races took place on Saturday 1st and Sunday 2nd September respectively with plenty of chances to rub shoulders (at least from a distance!) with top pros such as Javier Gomez, Alistair Brownlee, Jan Frodeno, Daniela Ryf, Lucy Charles and Emma Pallant.

 The race started from Kings Beach in Port Elizabeth with a 1.9km swim in the Indian Ocean, a stunning 90km rolling cycle route up and over the Maitlands before returning along the coast to finish with a 21.1km run along the seafront.

-While I enjoy the sport of triathlon and it’s been an excellent mid-season break, it’s done and I am ready to dig out my trail shoes and return to the ultra-running world.
+While I enjoy the sport of triathlon and it’s been an excellent mid-season break, it’s now done, and I am ready to dig out my trail shoes and return to the ultra running world.
 The switch into triathlon served it’s purpose perfectly and I’m very much returning to the ultra world with thirst.
 If you’re suffering from a lack of motivation when running or struggling with burn out, an option could be to switch things up with triathlon, it works well for me.